Ninety Mile Beach, New Zealand

 Te-Oneroa-a-Tōhē / Ninety Mile Beach is on the western coast of the far north of the North Island of New Zealand.
 The beach is actually 88 km long.
-Its southern end is close to the headland of Tauroa Point, to the west of Ahipara Bay, near Kaitaia.
-From there it sweeps briefly northeast before running northwest along the Aupouri Peninsula for the majority of its length.
+Its southern end is close to the headland of Tauroa Point (Reef Point), to the west of Ahipara Bay, near Kaitaia.
+From there it sweeps briefly northeast before running northwest along the Aupōuri Peninsula for the majority of its length.
 It ends at Tiriparepa / Scott Point, 3 mi south of Cape Maria van Diemen and about 6 mi south of Cape Reinga / Te Rerenga Wairua.

 The beach is officially a public highway and is used as an alternative to State Highway 1 north of Kaitaia, though mainly for tourist trips, or when the main road is closed due to landslides or floods.
 The beach and the dunes at Te Paki in the north are a tourist destination.
 The Te Paki dunes, which look much like a desert landscape, are used for sandboarding.